Canada P/E Compression: +4.37% Annual Alpha vs TSX Composite

 Commodity exposure.
 Canadian markets are heavily exposed to energy and materials.
 The strategy's performance is tied to commodity cycles, which adds a source of return not present in pure equity strategies.

 Sector concentration.
 Without sector caps, the portfolio can cluster in financials, energy, or utilities.
-This is a feature (defensive sectors), but it's also concentration risk.
+This is a feature in terms of defensive characteristics, but it's also concentration risk.

 Conclusion

 Data: Ceta Research (FMP financial data warehouse).
 Returns in CAD.
-Past performance doesn't guarantee future results.
+Past performance does not guarantee future results.
 See full methodology at github.com/ceta-research/backtests.